 Students wishing to have a script re-marked may obtain a photocopy of it first and discuss whether a re-mark is advisable with the appropriate teacher.
+It is the responsibility of the student to forward the script to the appropriate teacher or Head of Facility and then to submit any required application and consent forms to the Examinations Manager.

 All scripts and photocopies of scripts are the property of candidates and will be forwarded directly to them on receipt by the school.
-Faculties wishing to retain scripts for teaching purposes must make their own arrangements with individual students.
+Faculties wishing to retain scripts for teaching purposes must make their own arrangements with individual students and forward to the Examinations manager written permission from the student (this can be an email sent from the students QE Email)